Arthur Morris/BIRDS AS ART

 SONY and artie

-Switching to SONY, first with the a9 and the a9 II, and then with the remarkable a1, has enabled me (and others, like Mike De Rosa as seen recently in the blog post here), to create images of birds in flight and in action that I could not have even dreamed of when using Canon for 33 years and then Nikon for more than two.
+Switching to SONY, first with the a9 and the a9 II, and then to the remarkable a1, has enabled me (and others, like Mike De Rosa as seen a while ago in the blog post here), to create images of birds in flight and in action that I could not have even dreamed of when using Canon for 33 years and then Nikon for more than two.
 Most of the time I am using one of two AF methods that together, cover about 99% of the commonly-encountered bird photography situations.
-Learn more by joining the group!
+At present, I am experimenting beyond those … Learn more by joining the group!

 From Long-ago IPT veteran Keith Kennedy via e-mail